Rose-STL-Lab/SimulCost-Bench/README.md

 ## 🛠️ Script Usage Guide

-The `scripts/` directory contains automated scripts for streamlined execution of common workflows including question generation, dataset generation, and inference + evaluation pipelines.
+The `scripts/` directory contains automated scripts for streamlined execution of common workflows including inference + evaluation pipelines.

 For detailed usage instructions and examples, see the [Script Usage Guide](scripts/README.md).